Kyrgyz lawyer wins prestigious UN award for work to end statelessness

 “I cannot stand still when I see an injustice,” he said.
 “Statelessness is injustice.
 A stateless person is not recognized by any state.
 They are like ghosts.
 They exist physically, but they don’t exist on paper.”

 UNHCR’s Nansen Refugee Award honours extraordinary service to the forcibly displaced.
-Recent winners include South Sudanese surgeon Dr. Evan Atar Adahaexternal link, Sister Angelique Namaikaexternal link from the Democratic Republic of the Congo, and Zannah Mustaphaexternal link, a lawyer and mediator from Borno state in north-eastern Nigeria.
+Recent winners include South Sudanese surgeon Evan Atar Adahaexternal link, Sister Angelique Namaikaexternal link from the Democratic Republic of the Congo, and Zannah Mustaphaexternal link, a lawyer and mediator from Borno state in north-eastern Nigeria.

-The award, decided by a committee led by Switzerland and Norway, includes a commemorative medal and a $150,000 prize funded by both governments.
+The award, decided by a committee led by Switzerland and Norway, includes a commemorative medal and a $150,000 (CHF151,000) prize funded by both governments.

 Azizbek Ashurov “allowed the voice of stateless people to resonate loudly,” declared Swiss Ambassador to the UN in Geneva Valentin Zellweger.
 In Switzerland, the number of requests for stateless persons has increased fourfold in recent years to around 160 cases annually.